 Teaching children how to do laundry is a practical way to build their sense of responsibility.

-Even young children can manage simple, age-appropriate laundry tasks, fostering their confidence and independence.
+Young children can manage simple, age-appropriate laundry tasks, fostering confidence and independence.

 Parents can support this learning by involving kids in laundry activities, making it a positive and empowering experience.